errbotio/errbot/README.rst

 Err is a plugin based chatbot designed to be easily deployable, extensible and maintainable.
 It allows you to start scripts interactively from your chatrooms for any reason: random humour, starting a build, monitoring commits, triggering alerts ...

-It is open source under the GPL3 license.
+It is available as open source software under the GPL3 license.

-It is written and extensible in python and it is based on yapsy_ with an heavily adapted jabberbot_ for the XMPP backend.
+Err is written and extensible in python, it's based on yapsy_ with an heavily adapted jabberbot_ for the XMPP backend.

 Community behind the project
 ----------------------------

-Err has a `google plus community`_, feel free to join if you need support, have any questions, share some of your creations etc ...
-If you have any bug to report or feature suggestion, please log it from its github_ page.
+Err has a `google plus community`_, please feel free to mention it with +err if you need support, have any questions or wish to share some of your creations.
+If you have a bug to report or wish to request a feature, please log these on it's github_ page.

 We strongly encourage you to share your creations, as you will see, a git url is all that you need to share so other people can try out your plugin from err.
 If your feature could be interesting as a part of an existing plugin, feel free to fork it on github_ too.